-Davidson Chalmers Stewart Energy Team advises clients on a broad range of energy and other resource issues, offering experience, expertise and practical insight that centres on achieving the commercial outcomes of our clients.
+Davidson Chalmers Stewart Energy Team advises clients on a broad range of energy and other resource issues, offering experience, expertise and practical insight that centres on achieving the commercial objectives of our clients.

 The Davidson Chalmers Stewart Residential Development Team acts for a wide range of operators in the residential sector – not only developers but also landowners, funders and investors and advise on everything from small bespoke developments to large scale residential developments across Scotland.

 The Davidson Chalmers Stewart Charities Team acts for charities and other social enterprises both locally and nationally.
 We realise the need of such organisations for sound commercial advice.
 Our team of solicitors is drawn from across the firm and provide significant experience and expertise.

 The Davidson Chalmers Stewart team has extensive experience in dealing with residential developers and housebuilders.
 Not only do we have lawyers who are acknowledged leaders in their field who have been working in the housebuilding industry for most of their careers and understand the business of housebuilding, we also have expert lawyers in every area that may help you develop your plans from Planning & Environmental experts to Corporate and Real Estate expertise.